usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/manage-categories.rst

 	4. Click ``delete``.
 	5. Click confirm in the pop-up window.

-.. note: If you want to delete all category customizations, click on reset.
+.. note:: If you want to delete all category customizations, click on reset.
 This will delete all the custom categories you created; however, this will also add any other default categories you might have deleted.

 Managing Categories with CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~